Geneviève Lhermitte: Personal life

-Geneviève Lhermitte was born on 16 November 1966, in Brussels, to Michel Lhermitte, a businessman and student, and Marina Schoevaert, a nurse.
-Lhermitte had two younger sisters: Catherine born in 1969, and Mireille born in 1972.
-Though she struggled with her coursework and self-confidence during her secondary studies, Lhermitte graduated in 1991 with a diploma in French and History from the Educational Institute of Social Promotion of the French Community (IEPSCF) in Uccle.
-It was during the 1988–1989 year at IEPSCF that Lhermitte met her future husband, Bouchaib Moqadem, who was studying mathematics and physics but did not complete his studies.
+Lhermitte was born on 16 November 1966, in Brussels, to Michel Lhermitte, a businessman and student, and Marina Schoevaert, a nurse.
+She had two younger sisters: Catherine born in 1969, and Mireille born in 1972.
+Though she struggled with her coursework and self-confidence during her secondary studies, she graduated in 1991 with a diploma in French and History from the Educational Institute of Social Promotion of the French Community (IEPSCF) in Uccle.
+It was during the 1988–1989 year at IEPSCF that she met her future husband, Bouchaib Moqadem, who was studying mathematics and physics but did not complete his studies.

 Lhermitte and Moqadem married on 22 September 1990 and moved into the apartment of physician Michel Schaar, with whom Moqadem was residing.
-Schaar had befriended Moqadem's family in Morocco in the 1980s and served as the young man's host in Belgium, and Moqadem considered Schaar as an adoptive father.
+Schaar had befriended Moqadem's family in Morocco in the 1980s and served as his host in Belgium, and Moqadem considered Schaar as an adoptive father.
 While Moqadem worked at a convenience store, it was Schaar that was the primary financial provider.
-Lhermitte did not object to living with Schaar in his apartment as she thought it would be on a temporary basis.
+Lhermitte did not object to living with him in his apartment as she thought it would be on a temporary basis.

 In 1991, Lhermitte was hired as a teacher.
-Shortly after beginning her new career, Lhermitte gave birth to her first child, Yasmine (b.
+Shortly after beginning her new career, she gave birth to her first child, Yasmine (b.
 13 August 1992).
-Three years later, she delivered her second child, Nora (b.
+Three years later, she had her second one, Nora (b.
 13 February 1995).
-From 1 June 1995 to 31 August 1996 Lhermitte was granted leave from her teaching position due to postpartum depression.
-After the birth of Lhermitte's first child Yasmin, Schaar purchased a house for himself and the couple to live in, and he dedicated his apartment to his practice.
-In 1996, Schaar hired Moqadem to serve as his filing assistant part-time, then full-time in 1998.
-During this period, Schaar still covered most expenses, including vacations, house repairs, monthly allowances, and life insurance for each family member.
-Lhermitte gave birth to two more daughters, Miriam (b.
+From 1 June 1995 to 31 August 1996 she was granted leave from her teaching position due to postpartum depression.
+After the birth of Yasmine, Schaar purchased a house for himself and his family to live in, and dedicated his apartment to his practice.
+In 1996, he hired Moqadem to serve as his filing assistant part-time, then full-time in 1998.
+During this period, he still covered most expenses, including vacations, house repairs, monthly allowances, and life insurance for each family member.
+Lhermitte gave birth to two more daughters, Myriam (b.
 20 April 1997) and Mina (20 May 1999), before the family's move from Brussels to the provincial town of Nivelles.
 Schaar paid the mortgage and lived on the second floor.

-Tensions began rising between Lhermitte and her husband.
-Moqadem would spend long hours away from home, becoming a regular at a bar and a spa.
+Tensions began rising between Lhermitte and Moqadem.
+He would spend long hours away from home, becoming a regular at a bar and a spa.
 In addition, he would take several trips each year to visit his family in Marrakesh, with the length of each trip ranging from a week to a month.
 Lhermitte's first son and fifth child, Mehdi, was born on 9 August 2003.
-The following year, Schaar recommended that Lhermitte should see a psychiatrist and she began consulting the psychiatrist Diderick Veldekens in 2005.
+The following year, Schaar recommended that she should see a psychiatrist and she began consulting one named Diderick Veldekens in 2005.